24 April 2026

 What the CBK Rate Pause Means for Your Savings

-Savings Accounts
+Bank Savings Accounts

 Fixed Deposits

-Fixed deposit rates have also declined with the CBK rate cycle.
-Most banks are offering 8–11% on 6–12 month fixed deposits in April 2026.
+Fixed deposit rates have declined alongside the CBK rate cycle.
+Most banks in April 2026 are offering 8–11% on 6–12 month fixed deposits — down from 13–15% at the 2024 peak.

 What the CBK Rate Pause Means for Treasury Bills and Bonds